tgstation/tgstation/code/modules/atmospherics/Atmospherics.md

 Each type of gas is defined by defining a new subtype of /datum/gas.
 These datums do not get instantiated; they merely serve as a convenient and familiar means for a coder unfamiliar with the inner workings of listmos to define a new gas.
 Additionally, the type paths serve a second use as the keys used to access a particular gas within the gases list.
 It is easiest to demonstrate the manipulation of gas, including these list accesses, with an example.

 ### Vectorized xgm-like system
-Introduced in 2026, the new system replaced gaslist with associative array of `moles` and `moles_archived` with the key being `/datum/gas`.
-The gas metadata array moved into a static variable.
-Gas metadata layout was also changed: order of keys swapped.
-This allowed for heavy use of BYOND 516 vector functions like `values_sum` and `values_dot`.
+Current system uses two associative arrays: `moles` and `moles_archived` with the key being `/datum/gas`.
+The gas metadata array is stored in a static variable `gas_mixture::gas_meta`.
+The layout of keys in the array is `gas_meta[META_INDEX][gas_path]`.
+This allows us to use vector functions like `values_sum` and `values_dot` (introduced in BYOND v516).
 This approach showed improvement of ~20% on process_cell and memory footprint stayed the same.

-While new vector functions are extremely fast, they can only work with associative arrays of number.
-To calculate total moles you just write `values_sum(moles)` and to calculate heat capacity - `values_dot(moles, gas_meta[META_GAS_SPECIFIC_HEAT])`.
-This does not seem like a lot, but when your subsytem is doing 1000 updates each simulation tick every microsecond matters.
+While these vector functions are extremely fast, they can only work with associative arrays of number.
+To calculate total moles you would write `values_sum(moles)` and to calculate heat capacity, it would be `values_dot(moles, gas_meta[META_GAS_SPECIFIC_HEAT])`.
+This does not seem like a lot, but when a subsytem is doing 1000 updates each simulation tick every microsecond matters.

-Another benefit of not having `gases` as an array of arrays is that if key is not present in the list, for any arithmetic and logic operations it acts like a 0.
+Another benefit of using one-dimensional associative arrays is that for any arithmetic or logic operation a missing key acts like a 0.
+For example you could write `moles[/datum/gas/oxygen] += 10` even if `/datum/gas/oxygen` is not in the list.

 ### Interfacing with a Gas Mixture